 • Advice on dealing with buyers, due diligence, deal structuring and business sale negotiations

-• Guidance on using help in selling a business from expert and experienced advisors
+• Guidance on using help from Merger & Acquisition expert and experienced consultants

 • Recommended resources to market and to help in selling a business successfully

-• How to maintain confidentiality during the process of selling a business
+• How to maintain confidentiality during the selling process

 Selling opportunity, many companies and private equity groups regularly acquire businesses for strategic reasons.
 They acquire businesses to expand the capabilities, market reach, competitiveness and profitability of an established rather than building a business from ground up.
 Sale a business to a larger company allows for the possibility of a higher sale price.

 Selling opportunity, Individuals buy a business rather than start businesses to avoid start-up risk, to enjoy the immediate benefits of sales and cash flow, and to benefit from established systems, customers, and reputation.
 Additionally if the seller offers some seller financing, it increases the chances of the buyer obtaining bank financing.
 For smaller businesses selling to a individual buyer is often the only option of selling a business since other businesses and equity buyers are seeking to acquire medium to large size businesses.